physicsrob/vdm1/docs/assembly.md

     - IC21: 74LS163
     - IC22: 74LS163
 4. Turn the power on and check timing chain operations.
     - IC19 Pin 3 / Pin 4:  This is the waveform from the xtal oscillator circuit.
 It should be noisy sine wave or triangular wave of frequency 14.318mhz.
 The details depend on the 74LS04 you use in IC19.
 Note some perfectly good 74LS04 chips fail to oscillate in this circuit -- I'm not sure why.
 I've just chosen a different brand 74LS04 to resolve the problem.
+Note I've also noticed the oscillator fail to oscillate if Vcc was insufficient due to an inadequate supply voltage to the power regulator (in one case it was failing to oscillate, and Vcc was at 4.5V)
     - IC20 Pin 12:  Should be square wave with 350ns on / 280 ns off.
 For me I get those values almost exactly if I measure at about Y=1V, but as long as the total period is close to 630ns you should be in good shape.
     - IC15 Pin 6:  Should be normally high with short low pulses every 63us.
     - IC2 Pin 11: Clean square wave with period 828us.
 High 316us, low 512us.

 5. Turn the power off and install the following ICs:
     - IC12 74LS86